alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-muslim-work-in-kafir-country.md

 hijri: Dhul-Hijjah 6, 1441
 lang: en
 locale: en
-excerpt: "It is permissible for Muslims to work in non-Muslim countries if they feel safe in themselves from temptation in their religion."
+summary: "It is permissible for Muslims to work in non-Muslim countries if they feel safe in themselves from temptation in their religion."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz